 Different types of broadband bring different speeds

 The first thing that will determine how fast your broadband can be is the package you have selected.
-Plusnet provides three packages, each with a different maximum speed:
+Plusnet provides three broadband products, each with a different average speed:

-These maximum speeds are different due to the technology used to deliver your broadband with each package.
-'Unlimited' (ADSL) uses copper cables (sometimes aluminium) to transfer information all the way back to the telephone exchange, while 'Unlimited Fibre' and 'Unlimited Fibre Extra' use fibre optic cables from the exchange to the street cabinet and then the standard copper or aluminium telephone line to your home.
-Fibre cables can handle a much larger amount of data without degradation due to line length; therefore the speeds available on fibre optic packages are much greater than for ADSL.
+The technology used to deliver your broadband varies between broadband (ADSL) and fibre products (FTTC – Fibre To The Cabinet).
+'Unlimited' broadband uses copper cables (sometimes aluminium) to transfer information all the way back to the telephone exchange, while 'Unlimited Fibre' and 'Unlimited Fibre Extra' use fibre optic cables from the exchange to the street cabinet and then the standard copper or aluminium telephone line to your home.
+As Fibre optic cables don’t suffer from signal degradation over distance like copper cables the speeds available on fibre packages are much greater than for broadband.

 Finding the broadband speed that's right for you